Blind Cricket Off Field Regulations

 These rules and procedures are of primary concern to club executives and BCEW officers managing off-field matters.

-Part D deals with club participation in the various competitions on offer.
+Part D deals with club participation in the various competitions on offer and

 Part A: Minimum Standards for Member Clubs